Case Study

 How I Figured It Out

-With guidance from a senior researcher, I developed a research plan to uncover the root causes.
-I set up an assumption-mapping workshop with the PM and stakeholders to align on goals and target personas, then conducted competitive analysis and 13 interviews with enterprise buyers across three segments.
+I developed a comprehensive research plan with a senior researcher to uncover root causes.
+After facilitating an assumption-mapping workshop with PM and stakeholders to align on goals and target personas, I conducted competitive analysis across 5 platforms and 13 interviews with enterprise buyers spanning three segments.

 Research Framework